-Prof. Shenoy has office hours on Tuesdays and Thursdays from 1.30pm to 2.30pm, at his office (CS336).
-The TA has office hours on Mondays from 2.00pm to 3.30pm and Fridays 11.00am to 12:30pm, at his office (Room 214, for the moment).
+Prof. Shenoy has office hours on Mondays and Wednesdays from 9.00am to 10.20am., at his office (CS336).
+The TA has office hours on Tuesdays and Thursdays from 11.00am to 12:00pm, at his office (Room 224, for the moment).

-In addition to office hours, Discussion Sections will be lead by the TA, on Wednesdays from 1.25pm to 2.15pm at EDLAB 304.
+In addition to office hours, Discussion Sections will be lead by the TA, on Fridays from 1.25pm to 2.15pm at i142.
 Attendance is very important since sample test problems will be discussed, and the main concepts presented during the last couple of classes will be reinforced.
 Lecture notes will also be available (on Prof. Shenoy's course website).
 The textbook for this class is Operating System Concepts (Silberschatz et all), 7th Edition OR 8th Edition.
 There will be a couple of copies of the text book available in the library.
 Other useful textbooks include Operating Systems In Depth (T. Doeppner, Wiler) and Modern Operating Systems (Tannenbaum), but they are not necessary to purchase.